tdsh-ux/ProgrammingAssignment/output/CodeBook.md

 	COLUMNS:

 	- Subject
-		Number between 1 and 30 that identifies the subject
+		Description: Number between 1 and 30 that identifies the subject
 		Type: integer

 	- Activity
-		Name of the activity realized by the subject
+		Description: Name of the activity realized by the subject
 		Type: categoric
 		Values:
 			WALKING